-Healthy cooking for singles or couples
+Healthy cooking for singles and couples

-Don't settle for frozen dinners.
 With a little planning, you can enjoy healthy and delicious meals whether you're dining alone or with a companion.By Mayo Clinic Staff

 Do you make time for healthy cooking when you're cooking for yourself?
 If not, you're selling yourself short.
 Find inspiration in these tips.

-Cooking for one or two
+Cooking for 1 or 2

 - Stock your pantry.
 Keep canned vegetables, beans and fruits on hand for quick and healthy additions to meals.
 Rinse regular canned vegetables and beans under cold running water to lower the salt content.
 Consider whole grains, such as brown or wild rice, quinoa, barley, and pasta.
 Dried foods are easily portioned for one.